[email-subscribers-form id=”2″]

 Budgeting is a practice that requires commitment, willpower, attention, and consistency.
 It’s not a set-and-forget exercise.

-To budget well means paying close attention to your spending within each of your categories to ensure you stay within your identified limits and, therefore, within budget.
+To budget well means paying close attention to your spending within each category to ensure you stay within your identified limits and, therefore, within budget.

 It is far easier to stick to a budget when you pay close attention.